Viewable With ANY Browser

 For a while, I took my mother to lunch or breakfast about once a month.
 This ended when Mom's dementia became more pronounced.

 I played bridge when I was a student (1960s) and when I worked at SDC (1970s).
-I decided to refresh my knowledge of this very mental card game and started taking lessons in 2007, with the expectation of playing duplicate bridge regularly.
+I decided to refresh my knowledge of this very mental card game and started taking lessons in 2007.
+I began playing duplicate bridge regularly in 2008.

 How Can I Pay for It?